 It doesn't have to be!
 Everyday, there are wonderful stories of how people are healing, reprocessing their agonizing traumatic memories into ways they can live with and that no longer rule their lives.

-CPT - This is "cognitive processing therapy", and is for traumatized older adolescents and adults.
-We were trained by Dr. Kathleen Chard, one of the nation's leaders in CPT and were one of the first group of therapists in Arkansas to receive this training.
+CPT - This is "cognitive processing therapy", and is for traumatized adults and some older adolescents.
+We were trained by Dr. Kathleen Chard, one of the 3 original developers of CPT, in the first group of therapists in Arkansas to receive this training.
 CPT has been used across the nation in VA systems with very good success.
+We can also provide CPT-SA, ...CPT, but with an emphasis on sexual assault trauma.
 Dr. Alana Siegel describes CPT and Dr. Chard's work in this excellent article, "Got PTSD?
-Try CPT" (https://www.psychologytoday.com/us/blog/traumatized/202003/got-ptsd-try-cpt).
+Try CPT" (Got PTSD?
+Try CPT | Psychology Today).

 We have a saying at Sincera Wellness...."Your Life is Waiting On You."
-Your life....health, dignity, peace, restoration, joy, laughter, love, relationships, connection....are waiting on you.
-No trauma in this world is worth denying yourself this.
+Your health, dignity, peace, restoration, joy, laughter, love, relationships, connection....your life....are waiting.